BRoy98/apollo-android/Contributing.md

 This project is developed using either IntelliJ IDEA or Android Studio.
 To build multiplatform projects, you need MacOS and the Xcode developer tools.

-Since `apollo-android` has contains a Gradle Plugin that we would like to use in tests and samples, the setup is a bit different from a traditional Gradle project and contains multiple builds.
+Since `apollo-android` contains a Gradle Plugin that we would like to use in tests and samples, the setup is a bit different from a traditional Gradle project and contains multiple builds.
 Opening the `apollo-android` will include other builds as neeeded.

 DOs and DON'Ts
 --------------